xiaoxyy/Mood-Keeper/README.md

 # Mood Keeper

-Note to AbleTo: Please refer to the PDF I've submitted along my application for instructions to connect to the database for local deployment.
+Note to AbleTo: Please refer to the Yu_XiaoYang_Challenge.pdf file I've submitted along with my application for instructions to connect to the database for local deployment.

 Description:
 This is a simple webapp with a sign up/login page made as a challenge exercise for AbleTo.
 Every day, users are asked to fill a 3-answer questionnaire about (1) how they are feeling, (2) how much they've slept, and (3) how much they've exercised.
 The user is then shown charts displaying their answers over the past week, the goal of which is to help the user track the progress of his or her mood as well as potentially mood-affecting life habits over time.